oliverselinger/db-evolve/README.md

 ## Features

-* **Persistence** requires two database tables.
+* **Lightweight** Single class, just 2 tables for persistence.
-* **Reliable** execution.
-Guarantees each script is applied exactly once.
+* **Fail fast** Failed migration prevents app from starting.
-* **Multi-node compatible**.
-Coordination between nodes with locking.
+* **Multi-node compatible** Coordination between nodes with locking.
-* **Lightweight**.
-Very small code base.
+* **Checksum** validation.
+Prevents from accidental changes.
-* **No dependencies**.
+* **No dependencies**
-* **No reflection**.
+* **No reflection**

 DbEvolve updates a database from one version to a next using migrations.
 A migrations is written in SQL with database-specific syntax.
 Those script files must be made available inside a directory called `sql` in classpath.

-Migrations are versioned by providing a unique name by you and a calculated hash of the content behind the scenes.
-That allows that each script is applied exactly once.
+Migrations are versioned by providing a version number and a unique description, plus a calculated checksum behind the scenes.
+The version number is used to apply migrations in order.
+The checksum validation detects accidental changes of already applied migrations.

 All statements of a script file run within a single database transaction.
+Successful migration executions are recorded in db.
+This makes sure migration scripts run only once.

 Inspired by [Dbolve](https://github.com/cinemast/dbolve) and [Flyway](https://flywaydb.org)